1st Army Corps (France)

 The 1st Army Corps (1^{er} Corps d'Armée) was first formed before World War I. During World War II it fought in the Battle for France in 1940, on the Mediterranean islands of Corsica and Elba in 1943–1944 and in the campaigns to liberate France in 1944 and invade Germany in 1945.

+The 1st Army Corps (1^{er} Corps d'Armée) was recreated in 2026.

 World War I

 The Corps saw service throughout the entirety of World War I. During the Battles of St. Quentin and Guise, the 1st Corps forced Karl von Bülow's 2nd Army into retreat in what historian Stuart Robson called "the last old-style Napoleonic infantry charge in history."
 This forced Alexander von Kluck to divert the 1st Army as a reinforcement, preventing the Imperial German Army from encircling Paris and overrunning France under the Schlieffen Plan.

 The Corps participated in the Battle of Passchendaele as part of the First Army.
 At the time, the Corps comprised the 1st Division, 2nd Division, 51st Division and 162nd Division.
 Its troops came from the 1st military region of the Metropolitan Army, which covered the départements of Nord & Pas-de-Calais.